laqme/koitieq/_kuna/02-concepts.md

 > <span style="display:inline-flex;width:3.6em"></span> = λ𝑤 λ𝑎 λ𝑒&nbsp; **zuche** 𝑤 𝑎 𝑒

 (In time, we'll get around to discussing why it takes these arguments in this order.)

-## Intension

-In philosophy, the word **intension** (spelled with an _s_: not "intention") refers to definitions in terms of properties, or "necessary and sufficient conditions", rather than **extension**, a definition by enumerating the referents.

-By extension, in semantics, an **intensional** interpretation of a phrase is one that retains the _sense_ of the words used, whereas an **extensional** interpretation is one that directly gets at the _thing referred to_.

-### Why do we need intension?

-It turns out that _extension_, i.e. identifying expression with their referents, is not enough for .
-Suppose that ⟦_Líma_{:.t}⟧ and ⟦_ké joqdoaq po Pérugua_{:.t}⟧ are equal, and refer to Lima (the capital of Peru).
-Then consider the following sentence:

-> _Chı Náo, ꝡá eq ké joqdoaq po Chílegua Líma._{:.t}<br>
-> Nao thinks the capital of Chile is Lima.

-This describes a reasonable belief, but the principle of compositionality would tell us that this would mean the same as

-> _Chı Náo, ꝡá eq ké joqdoaq po Chílegua ké joqdoaq po Pérugua._{:.t}<br>
-> Nao thinks the capital of Chile is the capital of Peru.

-which is pretty absurd.
-There is something about these descriptions that we are not capturing, when we skip straight to _referents_ or _extensions_ in our denotation of definite references.

-### Intension in Kuna

-The solution to this problem used by Kuna is to make the denotations functions from possible worlds to entities: <span class=int>○</span> instead of ○.

-> ⟦_Líma_{:.t}⟧ = λ𝑤&nbsp; Lima in world 𝑤<br>
-> ⟦_ké joqdoaq po Pérugua_{:.t}⟧ = λw&nbsp; the capital of Peru in world 𝑤

-We can imagine possible worlds in which Lima had been founded elsewhere, or Peru had ended up with other borders and picked another capital.
-When given such worlds as input, these functions will differ in meaning.
-In this way the functions capture the _sense_ of what was said.

-Similarly, ⟦_ꝡá eq ké joqdoaq po Chílegua Líma_{:.t}⟧ does not just equal **false**, because the principle of compositionality would say that the above sentence would reduce to "Nao thinks **false**", which isn't what we want.

-Instead, propositions get the type <span class=int>◐</span> rather than ◐: their truth value depends on the world.
-By denoting the content clause as

-> λ𝑤&nbsp; whether, in world 𝑤, the capital of Chile is Lima

-we retain the _sense_ of what is said.

-Here is a glimpse at the reason for the "squiggle" notation: world-dependence, or intensionality, is expressive and omnipresent in our semantics, while at the same time being a "layer" we don't want to draw too much attention to.
-We may think of <span class=int>○ › ◐</span> as a special flavor of function from ○ to ◐, that incidentally carries its "sense" with it by depending on the world variable.

-## Discourse and deixis

-What is a conversation, or **discourse**, made up of?
-The common view says _speech acts_: questions, requests, statements, and so on.
-We denote these with the type <math>!</math>, and for now that is about all we do with them.

-Speech acts update the _discourse state_, which describes which participants are committed to the truth of which facts, which questions have been raised, which variables are bound, and so on.
-Kuna does not yet model the discourse state beyond some support for cross-sentence anaphora.
-For our purposes, words like _da_{:.t} and _ba_{:.t} "wrap" a proposition up into a speech act, but we have no way of running or combining speech acts: we can only look inside them.

-Sometimes, though, the meaning of a word or sentence hinges not just on the world it's said in and the words that came before it, but even on its speaker and their surroundings.
-A word like _súq_{:.t} or _naı_{:.t} doesn't mean much without the context of who it's said to, or when it's said.
-Such words are called **deictic**, and using deictic words is called **deixis**.

-Kuna models deixis as constituents "depending on the deictic state", the same way it models intensionality as constituents "depending on the world variable."
-Again we have special notation: placing a curved arrow before a type marks it as a function from deictic state to that type, and so something like ↪ <span class=int>◐</span> describes the type of _deictic_ propositions.

-## Event predicates

-To prepare us for the next chapter, it's worth getting familiar with the idea of an _event predicate_.
-Conceptually, this is a function that describes what kind of event something is, without yet situating it in time.

-Our example sentence promises the existence of a _Míala-singing-event_ in the future.
-The _event predicate_ we're dealing with is a function that has type <span class=int>✲&nbsp;›&nbsp;◐</span> and identifies or describes the event as such:

-> ⟦_suaq Míala_{:.t}⟧ = λ𝑤 λ𝑒&nbsp; 𝑒 is a Míala-singing-event in 𝑤

-It, too is intensional (depends on the world variable): this is what lets us tie events to a possible world that they might or might not happen in.